 November is National Hospice and Palliative Care Month

-In addition to hospice and palliative care services, Community Hospice & Palliative Care offers grief and bereavement support counseling, pediatric hospice and palliative care, veteran care, and advance care planning.
-With over 1,000 volunteers, Community also provides pet therapy, art and music therapy, spiritual care, as well as fundraising efforts so no one is ever denied care, regardless of their ability to pay.
+In addition to hospice and palliative care services, Community Hospice & Palliative Care offers grief and bereavement support counseling, pediatric hospice and palliative care, veteran care, and advanced care planning.
+With over 1,000 volunteers, Community also provides pet therapy, art and music therapy, spiritual care, and fundraising efforts so no one is ever denied care, regardless of their ability to pay.

 # # #

 Established in 1979, Community Hospice & Palliative Care is an innovative national leader in palliative and hospice care, as well as providing programs and services to meet the diverse needs of the communities it serves.
 During its 44-year history, through the support of more than 1,000 employees and 1,000 volunteers, the organization helps approximately 1,600 patients per day to live better with advanced illness – at home, in long-term care and assisted living facilities, in hospitals and at its 10 inpatient care centers.
 No one is ever denied care due to an inability to pay.
 To learn more about the support and services of Community Hospice & Palliative Care, visit CommunityHospice.com